LightBuzz/Vitruvius/README.md

 ## License
 You are free to use these libraries in personal and commercial projects by attributing the original creator of Vitruvius.
 Licensed under [Apache v2 License](https://github.com/LightBuzz/Vitruvius/blob/master/LICENSE).

-## Support Vitruvius
-Do you use Vitruvius in your projects?
-Do you find it helpful?
-[Buy us a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N5ELYBTYB3AYE)!